MESAHub/mesa-website/03-starting.markdown

 {% endhighlight %}

-As MESA indicated in the termination message, we stopped because of the first condition (naturally, ZAMS is before H-exaustion).
+As MESA indicated in the termination message, we stopped because of the first condition (naturally, ZAMS is before H-exhaustion).
 Turn off this stopping condition by editing your inlist so that

 {% highlight fortran %}
     stop_near_zams = .false.